 With the new standard of hybrid and remote work, HR teams are faced with challenges in the monitoring of productivity, attendance and teamwork.
 It is hard to track performance and hold anyone accountable without the correct tools.
 The companies need systems that are transparent, with effective communications, and help maintain operational efficiency and provide flexible working schedules.

-The labor force in Singapore is aging, and there will be a risk of losing precious experience and knowledge of institutions.
+Hence, Singapore’s workforce is aging, and there will be a risk of losing precious experience and knowledge of institutions.
 The organizations should establish mentorship programs and succession planning as well as structured knowledge transfer programs so that the expertise is retained and transferred to the younger employees.

 HR departments will be able to monitor employee performance, turnover trends, and skills gaps by employing workforce analytics.
 The workforce challenges in Singapore can be addressed by applying evidence-based decisions to adjust the talent strategies in alignment with the organizational goals and improve the overall efficiency.